IceZYin/2022-VR-dynamic-GrIS/README.md

 Simulation output is stored on NCAR HPC systems and is not included in this repository because of file size limitations.

 Users interested in reproducing the analyses should contact the corresponding author.

+Preprocessed data used by the plotting scripts are stored in an open repository Zenodo (Herrington & Yin, [2024](https://zenodo.org/records/15049546)).

 ## Notes